 In the story of Inanna and Huluppu Tree, the goddess Inanna (Queen of Heaven/Stars) takes a young Huluppu-tree (Tree of Life) and transplants it in her city of Uruk, hoping that, when it reached maturity, she would use its wood to craft a throne and couch to recline on.
 As the years went by, a snake built a nest in its roots, a bird nested in its branches and, at its center, the evil spirit of a Lillitu (Lillith) set up house.
 When Inanna came to water her tree one evening and found these unwanted guests, she sat down and cried through the night.
 At dawn, her twin brother Utu/Shamash (Sun God) rose in the east and began his journey across the sky.
 Inanna called out to him and told him of her trouble, but he could not stop his daily trek and, further, told her he felt no need to.
 Inanna then sought the aid of Gilgamesh, who killed the snake, drove the bird away, and sent the Lillitu demon running.
 Afterwards, he cut down the tree and presented it to Inanna for her throne and couch.
 This was no selfish request on her part because, from the tree, she created the sacred drum and drumsticks for Gilgamesh which he was supposed to use for good but then misused for war; they were taken from him and drawn down to the netherworld.
 Then Enkidu, comrade in arms of Gilgamesh and his best friend, descends to the underworld to bring them back, and after his death, Utu/Shamash parts the veil so that the two friends can talk one last time.

 Inanna – Goddess of love, fertility and war, Queen of Heaven (also known as Ishtar, Astarte, Asherah) Her name literally means star.
-In Egypt she was known as Nut and or Isis, later the Greeks and Romans named her Aphrodite and Venus.
+In Egypt she was known as Nut and or Isis, later the Greeks and Romans saw her Aphrodite and Venus.